poppinss/validator-lite/README.md

 [![github-actions-image]][github-actions-url] [![npm-image]][npm-url] [![license-image]][license-url] [![typescript-image]][typescript-url]

 A lightweight schema-based validation library similar to Zod and VineJS.
-It is used by the  [**@adonisjs/env**](https://github.com/adonisjs/env/) for validating environment variables, as bundling a full-blown validation library to validate environment variables seems like overkill.
+It is used by the  [**@adonisjs/env**](https://github.com/adonisjs/env) package for validating environment variables, as bundling a full-blown validation library to validate environment variables seems like overkill.

 ## Installation
 Install the module from the npm registry as follows: